Bobby: 111 degrees?! Phoenix really can't be that hot, can it? Oh my God, it's like standing on the sun!

 - Avondale: Location of the Phoenix International Raceway, despite not directly located on Phoenix.

 - Buckeye: Westernmost city in the Phoenix metropolitan area, which currently sees the fastest growth rates in the area.
-Upton Sinclair of The Jungle fame lived here in one of his last years, making him the only notable resident by now.
+Upton Sinclair of The Jungle fame lived here in one of his last years.

 - Chandler: A city in the southeast part of the area that is home to most of the area's technology development industries.